johders/FarmHands/reports/projectgoal.md

 ### Who is it for?

 - Consumers willing to go out of their way to consume locally and get the freshest seasonal products.
-- Farmers who wish to connect with their local community to sell their products but also educate people on what they do.
+- Farmers who wish to connect with their local community to sell their products as well as educate people on what they do.

 ### For consumers

 - Explore nearby farms and products via the search function or in the map view.
 - Save favorite farms or products for easy access and receive notifications.
-- Adjust settings for notification, dietary preferences and your user account.
+- Adjust settings for notifications, dietary preferences and your account.
 - View farm details to see what they currently have on offer, learn their story and get directions.
 - View product details to see an image and description of the product.
 - Discover recipe ideas based on your preferences.